 - Avoid foods and supplements that could interfere with the ongoing treatment through nutrient drug interactions that could either lower effectiveness or increase toxicity of the treatment.

-Examples of Personalized Nutrition/Diet for Metastatic Breast Cancer
+Examples of Personalized Nutrition/Diet (Foods and Supplements) for Metastatic Breast Cancer

-The dietary/nutrition recommendations for metastatic hormone positive cancer patients who continue to be on extended endocrine therapy such as Tamoxifen will be very different from other metastatic breast cancer patients.
+The dietary/nutrition (foods and supplements) recommendations for metastatic hormone positive cancer patients who continue to be on extended endocrine therapy such as Tamoxifen will be very different from other metastatic breast cancer patients.